Skip to content

 TIP

-We do not distinguish thread and process for now, so you can simply view the struct process and proc_yield from egos-2000 as the struct thread and thread_yield from P1.
-We will start to distinguish the two when introducing virtual memory in P4.
+We do not distinguish thread and process for now, so you can simply regard the struct process and proc_yield from egos-2000 as the struct thread and thread_yield from P1.
+We start to distinguish the two when introducing virtual memory in P4.

 Timer interrupt